 Disconnect the drive from the current USB port and select another to use.
 Try to reconnect the external drive using a new USB port.

-Fix 3.
-Ensure Power is Sufficient
+Fix 3: Ensure Power is Sufficient

-Some external hard drives require power to be transferred from your Mac in order to work properly.
+Some external hard drives require power to be transferred from your Mac to work properly.
 It may not be turning on because it is not getting enough power.
 If it is not turned on, then it will not be recognized by your Mac as being connected.

 If you are using a passthrough converter, it is possible that there is not enough power getting through.
 If possible, connect your drive directly to your Mac, use a dedicated power supply for the external drive, or use an AC-powered adapter.

-Fix 4.
-Restart Mac
+Fix 4: Restart Mac

 Restarting your Mac can sort out many software problems that can build up if your computer stays powered on all the time.
 If there are any problems with the processes that help the external drive connect to the Mac, sometimes shutting them down entirely and restarting them can help with getting the connection working again.